 Other lantern slides

-As well as moveable comic slides the Rouse Hill House collection includes two examples of another type of mechanical slide: slides that incorporated a rack and pinion mechanism to create the circular movement of one slide over another.
+As well as moveable comic slides the Rouse Hill Estate collection includes two examples of another type of mechanical slide: slides that incorporated a rack and pinion mechanism to create the circular movement of one slide over another.

 By turning a handle attached to the rackwork, a slide titled ‘Aquarium’ could produce an effect of fish swimming around in circles.
 A brilliant geometrical design could produce an effect similar to a kaleidoscope when rotated.
 A variety of patterns could be produced by turning the handle slowly, then quickly, backwards and forwards.
 These designs were called chromotropes.